ts-azure-services/drift-primer/_sources/business_problem.md

 # The Business Scenario
-"XYZ Corporation" is a telecommunications provider that provides cellular and internet services for US consumers.
+PFS Corporation is a telecommunications provider that provides cellular and internet services for US consumers.
 Being in a tough, competitive market, they are interested in learning how to improve customer satisfaction and improve retention.